-SD.15.SIDEWALK DINING
+2. SIDEWALK DINING

-1. Locate outdoor dining in a courtyard or plaza to activate the place.
+Locate outdoor dining in a courtyard or plaza to activate the place.

-- a.
-Include public art and other aesthetic features to add character to a space. - b.
+- i.
+Include public art, artistic design elements, and other aesthetic features to add character to a space. - ii.
 Trees can be used to help break up spaces, provide shade, and create some implied separation.

-2. Locate an at-grade dining area to accommodate pedestrian traffic along the sidewalk.
+b.
+Locate an at-grade dining area to accommodate pedestrian traffic along the sidewalk.

-- a.
-Placing the dining area immediately adjacent to a building front is preferred, thus maintaining a public walkway along the curb side. - b.
-Maintain a clear path along the sidewalk for pedestrians; a width of 8 feet for this clear path is recommended. - c.
+- i.
+Placing the dining area immediately adjacent to a building front is preferred, thus maintaining a public walkway along the curb side. - ii.
+Maintain a clear path along the sidewalk for pedestrians; a width of 8 feet for this clear path is recommended. - iii.
 A railing, detectable barrier, or similar edge treatment should be used to define the perimeter of a permanent outdoor dining area. - " The railing or detectable barrier should be sturdy and made of durable materials.

-- a.
-Provide a selection of places to sit. - b.
-Tables and chairs should be high-quality, durable, and designed for outdoor use. - c.
+- i.
+Provide a selection of places to sit. - " Some seating areas should provide arm rests and/or adjacent grab bars that can aid children and compensate for a reduced range of motion in seniors. - ii.
+Tables and chairs should be high-quality, durable, and designed for outdoor use. - iii.
 Tables, chairs and other components of the outdoor dining area should not be permanently attached to the public right-of-way.
-Approved patio railings may be allowed to be temporarily attached to the surface of the public right-of-way. - d.
+Approved patio railings may be allowed to be temporarily attached to the surface of the public right-of-way. - iv.
 If an outdoor dining area is located on a public sidewalk or other public right-of-way, floor coverings or raised platforms may not be used.